About the School of Management

 - Collaborate effectively with a diverse team to accomplish a variety of business-related tasks.

-The Business and Computer Information Technology division provides students with courses that are common to other four-year business and computer students during their freshmen and sophomore semesters.
+The School of Management provides students with courses that are common to other four-year business and computer students during their freshmen and sophomore semesters.

 As a future employee, you must be able to cope with changes in today’s dynamic business environment.
 In order to successfully compete for positions in business and technology, students should strive to achieve the following: